1998 Wandhama massacre: Perpetrators

 Other accounts blamed Abdul Hamid Gada of Hizbul Mujahideen.
 In these accounts, the massacre was timed to coincide with Shab-e-Qadar, the holiest night of the month of Ramadan, when believers stay awake until dawn.
 Gada was subsequently killed by Indian security forces in 2000.

 Aftermath

+The massacre was widely condemned by Kashmiri politicians, including Ali Mohammad Sagar, Minister for Home Affairs of J&K state who said, "More than 50 attackers stormed the village and shot and mutilated the inhabitants.
+They were cut to pieces...What has taken place is highly condemnable.
+It is shameful."
+The United States government also "strongly condemned" the attack and offered condolences to all victims families.
 The day after the incident, agitating Kashmiri Hindus clashed with police in New Delhi, broke barricades and tried to force their way to the National Human Rights Commission.
 At least 11 protesters were injured in the clashes.

 Indian Prime Minister Inder Kumar Gujral joined the mourners in Wandhama on 28 January, accompanied by Governor K. V. Krishna Rao, Chief Minister Farooq Abdullah, and Union Minister for Environment Saifuddin Soz.
 Gujral said:

-I have come here to express my grief on behalf of the nation.
+"I have come here to express my grief on behalf of the nation.
 The people of Punjab had unitedly defeated the nefarious designs of the enemy.
-The people of Kashmir will also defeat the designs.
+The people of Kashmir will also defeat the designs".

+Though the Kashmir Divisional Commissioner, S. L. Bhat, claimed that no one of the Kashmiri Pandit families have left the valley, despite the scare, however reports from Ganderbal suggested that many Kashmiri Pandit familiies were preparing to leave for Jammu.
 There were also protests in several refugee camps where Kashmiri Hindus had been living since their exodus in 1990.

+Subsequently, a public dispute emerged between the Jammu and Kashmir government and the Indian Army over security arrangements in and around Wandhama.
+India Today reported that local Kashmiri Pandits questioned the previous removal of an Army post near Wandhama, approximately a year before the massacre.
+Chief Minister, Farooq Abdullah claimed that the Army had shifted its garrison despite his opposition, while the Army responded by alleging that the militants had political links in the area which had enabled them to operate with impunity.
+A Defence Ministry spokesman said the sound of the shooting was obscured by the loudspeakers broadcasting prayers for Shab-e-Qadr, and the army troops moved in only after noticing the fire.

+The massacre also halted the Jammu and Kashmir government's rehabilitation plans to bring the displaced Kashmiri Pandits back to the Valley.
+On 28 January, Farooq Abdullah announced the plan would be postponed until security conditions improved.
+In fact, the massacre started to the second round of exodus of Kashmir Pandits from the Valley.